 - The applicant’s identity;

-- A certificate from the travel agency confirming the booking of an organised trip of the applicant. (or)
+- A certificate from the travel agency is confirming the booking of an organized trip of the applicant. (or)

 - Any other appropriate document indicating the travel plans of the applicant, including period and reason of visit.

-- If applicant is married and cannot provide evidence of marital status in the passport, a marriage certificate must be submitted.
-If applicable, a copy of ration card can also be submitted.
+- If the applicant is married and cannot provide evidence of marital status in the passport, a marriage certificate must be submitted.
+If applicable, a copy of the ration card can also be submitted.

 New Zealand Visa Fees

-Step 1: Visit the https://www.immigration.govt.nz .
-Select the visa type you are applying for.
+Step 1: Visit the website Select the visa type you are applying for.
 Then select Tourist/Business Visa Application Form.